Sysprep (Generalize) a Windows installation

 SkipRearm because Windows is automatically activated.

-Updating your Microsoft Store apps before generalizing a Windows image will cause Sysprep to fail.
+Installing new Microsoft Store apps or updating your existing Microsoft Store apps before generalizing a Windows image will cause Sysprep to fail.

-Sysprep /generalize requires that all apps are provisioned for all users, however, when you update an app from the Microsoft Store, that app becomes tied to the user account.
-The following error appears in the sysprep log files (%WINDIR%\System32\Sysprep\Panther):
+Sysprep /generalize requires that all apps are provisioned for all users; however, when you update an app from the Microsoft Store, that app becomes tied to the logged in user account.
+The following error appears in the Sysprep log files (located at %WINDIR%\System32\Sysprep\Panther):

 <package name> was installed for a user, but not provisioned for all users.
 This package will not function properly in the sysprep image.

-Instead of using the Microsoft Store to update your apps, you should sideload updates to your line-of-business apps, or have end-users update their apps by using the Microsoft Store on their destination PCs.
+Instead of using the Microsoft Store to update your apps, you should sideload updates to your line-of-business apps, provision offline-licensed Microsoft Store for Business apps for all users, or have end-users update their apps by using the Microsoft Store on their destination PCs.
 If Microsoft Store access in a managed environment is disabled by an IT administrator, end-users will not be able to update the Microsoft Store apps.

 Generalize an image